-State Foundation on Culture and the Arts Recent and Upcoming Exhibit VisitsPosted on Jun 6, 2017 in Acquisition Award Selection Committee, Art in Public Places Collection, Blog Post, Enews
+State Foundation on Culture and the Arts Recent and Upcoming Exhibit VisitsPosted on Jun 6, 2017 in Acquisition Award Selection Committee, Art in Public Places Collection, Art in Public Places Program, Blog Post, Email Newsletter

-The role of the Acquisition Award Selection Committee (AASC) is to make recommendations to the HSFCA regarding the purchase of works of art, including the review, nomination, evaluation and selection of the recommended artworks for acquisition.
-The AASC is generally composed of HSFCA commissioners, staff members, and visual arts consultants.
+The role of the Acquisition Award Selection Committee (AASC) is to make recommendations to the SFCA regarding the purchase of works of art, including the review, nomination, evaluation and selection of the recommended artworks for acquisition.
+The AASC is generally composed of SFCA commissioners, staff members, and visual arts consultants.

 RECENT EXHIBIT VISITS